electronstudio/raylib-python-cffi/RPI.rst

     python -m pip install --break-system-packages raylib

+Alternatively there is a DRM wheel called ``raylib_drm`` to use the framebuffer without X11.
+You can't have both wheels installed at once.

-If it doesn't work, or you're not on Bullseye, or you're 32 bit, or if you want to use Raylib in ``PLATFORM_DRM`` mode, you will need to compile your own raylib.
+If it doesn't work, or you're not on Bullseye, or you're 32 bit, you will need to compile your own raylib.
 See below.
 For full instructions on this, see https://github.com/raysan5/raylib/wiki/Working-on-Raspberry-Pi .
 If you need help with this ask Raylib.

 Option 2: Compile Raylib from source X11 mode